IreneTerrone/SIR/ReadME.md

-Notice that *model.generation()* might take as input parameter a C++ file defining the functions characterizing the behavior of general transitions (Pernice et al. 2019), namely *transitions\_fname*.
-For instance, if we want to define the transition *Infection* as a general transition then we have to set as the rate of the transition the instruction **Call**.
+Notice that *model.generation()* might take as input parameter a C++ file defining the functions characterizing the behavior of general transitions, namely *transitions\_fname*.
+For instance, if we want to define the transition *Infection* with an external function then we have to set as the rate of the transition the instruction **Call**.
 This function allows one to call an external function written by the user on a file.
 It takes as parameters:
 <ol>